GMOD/Chado/docs/using_flyway.rst

   flyway.locations=filesystem:/path/to/Chado/chado/migrations
   flyway.validateOnMigrate=false

-For your setup, replace 'drupal' in the `flyway.url` setting with the name of the database where Chado is installed, and change the `flyway.schemas` setting to the schema where Chado is installed.
-If Chado was installed using the Perl-based installer this will be `public`.
+For your setup, replace ``drupal`` in the ``flyway.url`` setting with the name of the database where Chado is installed, and change the ``flyway.schemas`` setting to the schema where Chado is installed.
+If Chado was installed using the Perl-based installer this will be ``public``.

 Once Flyway is configured properly, running ``flyway info`` should report a connected database.
 The first step is to run ``flyway baseline``.
 This tells Flyway what version of Chado to start at.
 Chado switched to Flyway prior to ``1.4``, so specifying ``flyway baselineVersion=1.3 baseline``, or just ``flyway baseline`` (defaults to ``1.0``) should be appropriate for your pre-existing database.
 Now, running ``flyway info`` should list all of the migrations available to your database with their state as **Pending**.